psychowood/ng-torrent-ui/README.md

 ## Notes

-Current version is developed and tested on the latest version of Chrome, with μTorrent 2.2.1 (build 25302).
-Newer uTorrent versions will be supported at a later time, as for (possibly) other torrent applications.
+Current version is developed and tested on the latest version of Chrome with μTorrent 2.2.1 (build 25302), and tested for the main functionalities also on the current μTorrent version, 3.4.2.
+At a later time (possibly) other torrent applications will be supported.

 If, for dev purposes, you want to test the app from sources without installing in uTorrent, you need to run